-Most noteworthy, is the fact that since 2012, there has not been a single year when more than one abandoned deceased infant has occurred; a vast contrast from the first year of the establishment of the law, 2001, when there were eleven of these tragic deaths in L.A.
+This report, in its seventeenth edition, highlights the effectiveness of this program in Los Angeles County.
+The following pages illustrate a downward trend in the number of abandoned deceased infants since the SSBL program began.
+Most noteworthy, is the fact that since 2012, there has not been a single year when more than one abandoned infant death has occurred.
+This is a vast contrast from 2001, the first year of the establishment of the law, when there were eleven of these tragic deaths in L.A.
 County.
-The Safe Surrender program is a success story to be celebrated, since by the end of 2018, we have been able to track a total of 174 infants safely surrendered as a result of the SSBL, 174 young lives saved.
+Public awareness has been key to this success.
+By the end of 2019, a total of 189 lives have been saved through the Safely Surrendered Baby Law.